sandramark/sandramark/README.md

 ### Hi there 👋

-* I'm Junior Frontend Developer | HTML/CSS coder and IT girl
+* I'm Junior Frontend Developer | HTML/CSS coder and also an enthusiastic IT girl

 * 📫 You can find more information about me (and contact me) here: